Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

 where we have normalized to the total number of edges.

 Plans that involve cutting many edges will necessarily have long internal boundaries, driving up their average district perimeter (and driving down their Polsby--Popper scores), while plans that cut as few edges as possible will have relatively short internal boundaries and much more compact districts.
 Additionally, given the high density of voting units in urban areas, plans which cut fewer edges will tend to avoid drawing district lines through the heart of these urban areas.
 This has the welcome side effect of avoiding splitting cities and towns, and in doing so helping to preserve ``communities of interest," another common redistricting consideration.
-The agreement between this measure and the more traditional Polbsy--Popper score is clearly visible in Figure~\ref{fig:pa-comp-rem-spl}, which shows the compactness and number of county splits for various maps in the 2011 Pennsylvania congressional redistricting.